 - Sugar Free Strawberry Preserves with Fiber

-Cross-Contamination: All Polaner jam and jelly products are gluten free, but they don’t have any information about their facilities and how they avoid cross-contamination.
+Cross-Contact: All Polaner jam and jelly products are gluten free, but they don’t have any information about their facilities and how they avoid gluten cross-contact.
 We contacted them to learn more.

 In their email response, a Polaner rep said they make their products in facilities that don’t use peanuts or tree nuts, but they didn’t say anything about wheat and gluten-containing products.
 However, they advised that consumers should always check the product labels because ingredients and facilities could change.
 (Source: Polaner)